There’s at least one study that shows CBD may be associated with liver damage.

 The study only shows that CBD taken at these doses is correlated with elevated ALT and ALS levels.

-Although the study found ALT levels meet the criteria of ‘drug-induced liver injury’ in 5 participants, the study didn’t examine whether there was any damaged liver tissue.
+The study found ALT levels meet the criteria of ‘drug-induced liver injury’ in 5 participants.
+But the study didn’t examine whether there was any damaged liver tissue.

-The doses taken in this study (20mg/kg/day) are also way above an average dose that you would take with a commercially produced and sold CBD product.
+The doses taken in this study are also way above an average dose that you would take with an average CBD product.

 Taking a CBD dose in line with this study would mean that a person that weighs 75kg takes 1500mg of CBD in a single day.

-The average dose of a commercially produced and sold CBD product hovers between 20mg and 50mg of CBD.
+The average dose of an average CBD product hovers between 20mg and 100mg of CBD.

-That’s 30-times less than the amount of CBD used in this study.
+That’s 30- to 15-times less than the amount of CBD used in this study.

 Study 2: Abrupt Withdrawal of CBD